elense-software/file-tester/file-creator/README.md

 });
 ```
 ### RuntimeTestFilesDirectory
-A wrapper for a specified directory for reading and writing files.
-By default, it creates a directory named `runtime-test-files` in the specified base directory.
-By adding '**/runtime-test-files' to .gitignore you provide clean and coherent way to manage generated files which are not supposed to be commited.
+A wrapper for directory for reading and writing runtime file which are not meant to be commited.
+- By default, it creates a relative directory `runtime-test-files`.
+- Add '**/runtime-test-files' to your project's root .gitignore.
 ```typescript
 describe('Your test which generates files dynamically in runtime', () => {
     const runtimeTestDir: RuntimeTestFilesDirectory = new RuntimeTestFilesDirectory(__dirname);